FreddyYJ/RandomTrainSimWorld/README.md

 Documentation: https://freddyyj.github.io/RandomTrainSimWorld/

 ## Changelog
+v1.3.2
+* Add new locomotives 'DB BR 194' and 'E94 088' in Linke Rheinstrecke

 v1.3.1
 * Add a new route WCML: Birmingham to Crewe
 * Add new locomotives 'BR Class 350-1', 'BR Class 350-2' and 'BR Class 350-3'